 Mark Robins' says he was happy to treat to supporters to a victory after his side charged to a 3-0 win over top of the table Luton Town at Kenilworth Road.

 Stoppage time strikes from Jordan Shipley and Duckens Nazon added to Marc McNulty's first-half header to hand the Sky Blues all three points and their ninth clean sheet of the season at the home England highest scoring side.

 "That was a perfect away performance," said Robins.

 "A clean sheet against the league's free-scoring team, and not only that we kept them to a minimum of chances and we took ours pretty well.

 "It was a different game to what we have been used to.
-There was no sitting bodies behind the ball today.
+There were no sitting bodies behind the ball today.

 "Today will do their confidence the world of good and now we have another week to prepare for the FA Cup game."

 "The timing of the Shipley's goal was perfect.
-It took the wind out of their sailes.
-It was outstanding.
+It took the wind out of their sails.
+It was outstanding."

 "The supporters were magnificent today and we are so happy to treat them to some goals that we have not done for a number of weeks.